molangning/hells-tunnel/README.md

 - [ ] Outbound tunnel to a server
 - [ ] Reverse tunneling (Useful for pivoting through networks)
 - [ ] Hidden listener through IP whitelist/blacklist
+- [ ] Entrophy reduction even with encryption
+- [ ] Communicate using only http methods and no websockets

 ## Possible usages